sheilaleon/sheilaleon.tech/content/now/content.md

 ## 🎮 Gaming:

-Not actively playing at this point, only when the mood strikes.
+- Dirt Rally 2.0, addicted, full stop.
 - Shop Heroes, theorycrafting and number crunching
-- Shop Titans
-- Dirt Rally 2.0
-- F1 2018, free from Humble Bundle!

 This page was listed on [nownownow.com](https://nownownow.com) and inspired by [Derek Sivers](https://nownownow.com/about).